-Braising the ribs at 325° in a quick and easy, homemade barbecue sauce results in an absolute, sticky-sweet, fall-off-the-bone pork heaven.
+Braising the ribs at 325° in a quick and easy, homemade barbecue sauce results in absolute, sticky-sweet, fall-off-the-bone pork heaven.

 WHY CHOOSE BONE-IN FOR BRAISING

 When bone-in meats are cooked in a braise (meaning they are cooked in a liquid, low-and-slow for hours), it allows for the flavourful bone marrow to escape from the center of the bone into the cooking liquid.
 And in turn, the cooking liquid flavors the meat.
+Yes, please.